WELCOME TO THE NHFA

 Membership is free and open to all.
 Please see our Join Membership for a list of member benefits for more information.
 We hope you will find our resources helpful, and choose to support our work by becoming involved in committee activities, attending workshops and conferences, and passing on your knowledge to others in need.

-Join us at the next NHFA Conference in 2015
+Join us at our next NHFA Conference in 2015

 We are in the planning stages of our 2015 Biennial Conference.
 Stay tuned for more information about the conference — and help us make it a reality!
 Join our Events Committee by going to About Us